aers/FFXIVClientStructs/README.md

 ## FFXIVClientStructs

 This project encapsulates efforts to reverse-engineer the layout of the C++ classes that make up the FFXIV client.
-This library is intended to be used alongside [Dalamud](https://github.com/goatcorp/Dalamud), and is included with it.

 ### IDA/Ghidra